 Was that why you decided to embrace people with disabilities in a community?

 To be more exact, it’s the families with children with disabilities.
 Initially, this community was simply a place where my children and their friends could play with no fear of bullying.
 It then grew to be where parents gathered and shared their stories, experiences, and grievances about caring for children with disabilities.
-In its development, many people with disabilities then joined in our community activities.
+In its development, many people with disabilities then joined our community activities.

 There are many findings from our sharing sessions.
-They include and are not limited to 1) certain taboo, illogical, and mystical beliefs about giving birth to children with disabilities, 2) hostile and abusive family with children with disabilities, 3) difficulties for children with disabilities and their families to socialize in their environment due to discrimination, and 4) how general and religious education is hard to access for children with disabilities.
+They include and are not limited to 1) certain taboo, illogical, and mystical beliefs about giving birth to children with disabilities, 2) hostile and abusive families with children with disabilities, 3) difficulties for children with disabilities and their families to socialize in their environment due to discrimination, and 4) how general and religious education is hard to access for children with disabilities.

 What have you and your community done to fight those things?